-CO₂ levels need to be considered not only as an environmental factor or an agricultural factor but as a key factor influencing the nutritional status and also human health and development.
-It has systemic effects that are measurable and progressive, building as the amount of emissions continues and the impacts grow as the concentration in the atmosphere increases.
-They are also unfair and disproportionately affect people and food systems that have the least to do with the emissions that cause them and the least ability to withstand their impacts.
+CO₂ levels need to be considered not only as an environmental factor or an agricultural factor but as a key factor influencing the nutritional status and human health and development.
+It has systemic effects that are measurable and progressive, building as the number of emissions continues and the impacts grow as the concentration in the atmosphere increases.
+They are also unfair and disproportionately affect people and food systems that have the least to do with the emissions that cause them and the least ability to withstand their impact.
 This disparity puts a special moral and policy burden on the international community to consider nutritional risk associated with CO₂ as a global problem with coordinated, well-funded and timely solutions.

-The course is quite obvious.
+The course is obvious.
 The amount of nutrients in staple food crops is decreasing and CO₂ is increasing in the atmosphere, but the populations most relying on these crops for survival are the least able to adapt.
 This is not a potential threat that needs to be confirmed, it's a nutritional crisis that's unfolding below the radar of policy attention, as part of the climate crisis.
 There is adequate scientific evidence to act.
 What is left is a political question, one of commitment, coordination and where, specifically, the challenge to health and the food system is coming from.
 The costs of inaction will not be borne equally.
 It will be evaluated based on the cognitive development of children, the health of pregnant women, the productivity of rural communities and the resilience of food systems in the regions that are least responsible for the emissions that are causing this change.
 One of the implications of this increase in CO₂ is for human nutrition and it requires a response commensurate to its magnitude.

 REFERENCES